Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

-In this lab, you will learn how to use the modules that are currently available in the CARML library to build a basic, template-orchestrated solution.
+In this lab, you will learn how to use the modules that are currently available in the CARML library to build a basic, template-orchestrated solution - using local file paths.

 ### _Navigation_
 - [Step 1 - Download the code base](#step-1---download-the-code-base)